alco-company/mortimer-bellis/WORKLOG.md

 * return correct value
 * calc time and time_spent better
 * make session last 7.days - and show it
+* let the client logout by checking the session every 15 minutes

 ## 3/12/2024